 Regional Business News (EBSCO) - Comprehensive full-text coverage for more than 80 regional business publications covering all metropolitan and rural areas within the United States.

 Research Library (ProQuest) - ProQuest Research Library provides access to thousands of full-text periodicals from one of the broadest, most inclusive general reference databases.
 Search from a diversified mix of scholarly journals, professional and trade publications, and magazines covering over 150 subjects and topics.

 SAGE Research Methods - SAGE offers this research methods tool which can be used across the disciplines.
 As it focuses on methodology, SAGE Research Methods can help with the design of research projects, identification of research methods, and write up of completed research projects.
 SAGE provides helpful tutorials to get you started using this helpful resource.

 SAGE Research Methods Cases - SAGE offers this research methods tool which can be used across the disciplines.

 As it focuses on methodology, SAGE Research Methods can help with the design of research

 projects, identification of research methods, and write up of completed research projects.

 - As a companion to SAGE Research Methods, SAGE Research Methods Cases is a collection of case studies from real and original social research.

-Sanford Guide Web Edition (Antimicrobial Therapy) - provides comprehensive coverage of treatment options for infectious diseases, syndromes, and pathogens.
+Sanford Guide Web Edition (Antimicrobial Therapy Inc.) - integrates Antimicrobial Therapy, HIV/AIDS Therapy, and Viral Hepatitis Therapy into a single web site.
+Designed for point of care, this database provides comprehensive coverage of treatment options for infectious diseases, syndromes, and pathogens.
 Features include over 1,000 topic pages, multi-term search, interactive dosing tables, activity spectra, calculators, and more.
-Edited by a team of distinguished infectious disease experts from leading academic and clinical centers, recommendations are based on the latest available evidence and designed for use at the point of care.

 Science / AAAS Online - Access to the journal Science, plus online extras including Science Express and ScienceNOW.